-About a year ago I asked Do You Make More than You Did 5 Years Ago and I got some interesting responses on the question, so let us delve a little deeper into what I call Lifestyle Creep ™ which seems to be one of the things that may cause the economy to fall over, all by itself.
+A while ago, I asked Do You Make More than You Did 5 Years Ago .
+I got some interesting responses on the question.
+Let us delve a little deeper into what I call Lifestyle Creep ™ which seems to be one of the things that may cause the economy to fall over, all by itself.

 What do I mean by lifestyle creep?
 In my interpretation, it is the same as “Feature Creep”, a term used in High Tech Development teams, where someone keeps trying to shove more and more into a release of software or hardware, thus slowing things down, and eventually making the whole thing unusable.
 This scenario is pretty much what happens with young folks these days: